faker-javascript/boolean/.github/COMMIT_CONVENTION.md

 * **build**: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)

 ### Scope
 The scope could be anything specifying the place of the commit change.
-For example core, admin-plugin, translation etc...
+For example core, docs, etc...

 ### Subject
 The subject contains a succinct description of the change: